Just another Cubs-Sox game as Anthony Rizzo, John Lackey jaw in dugout

 ‘Weird records’

-Lackey actually did most of his damage Tuesday to the ribs of White Sox batters – hitting Jose Abreu with pitches twice, including during a fifth inning in which he hit three batters.
+Lackey actually did most of his damage to the ribs of Sox batters — hitting Jose Abreu with pitches twice, including during a fifth inning in which he hit three batters.

 “I mean, I wasn’t trying to hit anybody,” said Lackey, who got out of the hit-batter jam in the fifth.

 None looked intentional.
-And bench warnings weren’t issued until Ian Happ was hit in retaliation leading off the sixth.
+And bench warnings weren’t issued until Ian Happ was hit in retaliation leading off the fifth.

 “If I’m pitching on the other side, I’d probably hit somebody for sure.”